RCDane/vulkan-engine/README.md

+# This readme is outdated.
+This branch is being used for the student competition for the high performance graphics conference.

+Files related to SVGF can be found in: shaders/raytracing src/svgf.h src/svgf.cpp

 # vulkan-engine
 This project is for a special course in Computer Graphics, focused on implementing Raytracing using C++ and Vulkan.